 In January 2017, the FASB issued ASU 2017-04, Simplifying the Test for Goodwill Impairment, ("ASU 2017-04") to eliminate step two of the goodwill impairment test requiring a hypothetical purchase price allocation.
 Goodwill impairment, if any, is determined by comparing the reporting unit's fair value to its carrying value.
 An impairment loss is recognized in an amount equal to the excess of the reporting unit's carrying value over its fair value, up to the amount of goodwill allocated to the reporting unit.
 In addition, income tax effects from any tax-deductible goodwill on the carrying amount of the reporting unit should be considered when measuring the goodwill impairment loss, if applicable.
 ASU 2017-04 is effective for annual periods, and interim periods within those years, beginning after December 15, 2019, for business entities that are public and meet the definition of an SEC filer (excluding smaller reporting companies), and after December 15, 2022 for all other entities.
-The Company has adopted this guidance effective as of January 1, 2020.
+The Company intends to adopt this guidance prospectively effective in 2020 with regard to future business combinations.

 In January 2017, the FASB issued ASU 2017-01, Business Combinations (Topic 805): Clarifying the Definition of a Business, ("ASU 2017-01") which clarifies when transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
 The definition of a business affects many areas of accounting including acquisitions, disposals, goodwill and consolidation.
 This new guidance is effective for annual reporting periods beginning after December 15, 2017, for business entities that are public, and after December 15, 2018 for all other entities, with early adoption permitted.
-The Company adopted this guidance as of January 1, 2019.
+The Company will adopt this guidance prospectively with regard to future business combinations.